The Professional Market-place Is Changing

 But still, how do you chose which sort of marketing?
 Who's advice do you follow?
 And what if...?

-I stepped outside my own business and asked myself, what Guarantees would I want to instruct me?
+I stepped outside my own business and asked myself, what Guarantees would I want from a provider?
 And I realised there were five, which I am happy to produce for you here:

 1. Professional Guarantee